har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 * Ubuntu 20.04 LTS AMDx64
 * [Visual Studio Code with PlatformIO plugin using Arduino framework](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/)
 * The file `platformio.ini` specifies the framework packages, toolchain and libraries used by the project.
-* LittleFS partition for hosting HTML web server pages
+* LittleFS partition for hosting HTML web page content.

 # Hardware